MarkBind/markbind/docs/userGuide/syntax/annotations.md

 said image.

 Annotation points are used to define the position, text and style of each point within the image.
-In use, the annotation points are directly inserted between the annotate wrappers (`<annotate>...</annotate>`).
+Insert them between the annotate wrappers (`<annotate>...</annotate>`).

 <include src="codeAndOutput.md" boilerplate >